bonusly/un-handbook/README.md

 ### Seek and embrace diversity

 Embodying this value means:
-* Actively learn about and work to mitigate your own biases
+* Actively learn about your own privileges
 * Make sure our product is inclusive
 * Seek representation & inclusion (even at the expense of other goals)
 * Build inclusivity & bias mitigation into our processes